-Strong regional and international brands are an essential element of Atria's value and Healthy Growth strategy.
+Strong regional and international brands are an essential element of Atria's value and strategy.
 Atria has dozens of respected and successful brands and sub-brands.
 Almost all of the brands hold first or second position in their markets.
 By investing in its strong brands, Atria is safeguarding the competitiveness of its current product groups and services.
 This also makes it easier for Atria to launch new product groups and food innovations.

 Find out more about Atria's brands and their stories.
 The oldest brand – Lithells – is more than 100 years old, the most international – Sibylla – is available in almost 20 different countries and one – Atria – is the best known food brand in its country.
 Brief stories about Atria's brands in chronological order.